Retail EDI Glossary

 Warehouse Information Network Standards (WINS)

-An EDI standard designed for and used by trading partners within the public warehouse industry and is a subset of the X12 national standard.
+An EDI standard designed for and used by trading partners within the public warehouse industry.
+A subset of the X12 national standard.

 X12